The great music of the Big Band Swing Era

 In addition, the UK Jazz Ensemble (UKJE), directed by Miles Osland, has also provided the music for some Hepcats big band swing dances.
 UKJE consists of the most talented students in the award winning and nationally recognized UK Jazz Studies program and plays many of the same arrangements played by KJRO.

-The annual Lindy Focus event in Asheville, NC features 5 nights of the highest quality swing-era big band music featuring artists such as Count Basie, Chick Webb, Artie Shaw, Benny Goodman, Jimmie Lunceford, Duke Ellington, et al...The nightly music alone makes it worthwhile to attend the Lindy Focus event.
+The annual Lindy Focus event in Asheville, NC sometimes features big band nights of the highest quality swing-era big band music featuring artists such as Count Basie, Chick Webb, Artie Shaw, Benny Goodman, Jimmie Lunceford, Duke Ellington, et al...The nightly music alone makes it worthwhile to attend the Lindy Focus event.

 Regionally, the Pete Wagner Orchestra and Lee’s Junction Big Band (both based in Cincinnati) and the Tom Daugherty Orchestra (based in Dayton) are good big bands, I just wish they would play more of the original arrangements of the big band swing-era.

 Nationally, several big bands tour and perform, to include the Count Basie Orchestra, the Tommy Dorsey Orchestra, the Glenn Miller Orchestra, and the Harry James Orchestra.
 These bands are sometimes called "ghost bands", in that they have the name of the original band, but whose band members are contemporary musicians.
-Much like the bands mentioned in the paragraph above, the music these bands play is often very "jazzy' and "mayonnaise & white bread".
+Much like the bands mentioned in the paragraph above, the music these bands play is often very "jazzy" and consists of a lot of "mayonnaise & white bread" type music.

 Jimmie Lunceford.
 The Jimmie Lunceford Orchestra was one of the top bands of the Big Band era.
 Lunceford’s Orchestra was very popular and entertaining, but in many respects, it is vastly under appreciated today.
 Lunceford had a formal background in music and was also a fine athlete and coach early in his career.